Mr. Mercedes (TV series): Casting

 Alongside the series order announcement, it was confirmed that Brendan Gleeson and Anton Yelchin had been cast in the series' two lead roles.
-Following Yelchin's death in June 2016, it was announced that his role had been recast with Harry Treadaway assuming the part.
+Following Yelchin's death in June 2016, his role was recast with Harry Treadaway assuming the part.
 In December 2016, it was announced that Kelly Lynch and Ann-Margret had been cast in the series.
 In January 2017, it was reported that Jharrel Jerome, Justine Lupe, and Breeda Wool, Scott Lawrence, Robert Stanton, and Ann Cusack had joined the main cast, that Mary-Louise Parker was cast a recurring character, and that Ann-Margret's role had been recast with Holland Taylor following an illness in Ann-Margret's family.
 On April 25, 2017, it was reported that Stephen King would have a cameo in the series.
 In January 2018, it was announced that Jack Huston, Maximiliano Hernandez, and Tessa Ferrer had been cast as series regulars in season two.
 In March 2019, Kate Mulgrew, Brett Gelman, and Natalie Paul joined the series for the third season.
 On April 25, 2019, Meg Steedle had been cast in a recurring role for the third season.